bluecaret/family-cookbook/docs/recipe/japanese-curry-rice-kare-raisu.md

   - curry
   - chicken
 excerpt: 'A hearty curry stew with meat and vegetables, served over rice.
 Ingredients are cooked with curry seasoning and served over steamed rice.'
+noRecipe: 'A hearty curry stew with meat and vegetables, served over rice.
+Ingredients are cooked with curry seasoning and served over steamed rice.'
-quick: true
+noRecipeOnly: true
 ---

-## Quick Recipe

-A hearty curry stew with meat and vegetables, served over rice.
-Ingredients are cooked with curry seasoning and served over steamed rice.